NightFyre/GTAV-External-Overlay/README.md

 - Start GTA V and Go Online
 - Start the Hack

-# Bugs
-Currently Known Bugs

-Bug:
-Description:
-Possible Fix:

-If you encounter any bugs, open an issue
-You may also send me suggestions

 # Donations
 Donations are accepted (will never be a requirement) and will be used to cover any expenses related to the development of this menu.
 Things like Internet Bill & Coffee

 Cashapp: $danknights23

 Keep in mind , donating will not grant you any special features!
 However you will have my gratitude and respect for supporting me :)

-# Contributing
-Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.

-Please make sure to update tests as appropriate.

 # License